New Castle Christian Academy is an interdenominational Christian School for children in grades Pre-K through 8.

 A task force was appointed in January 1991 to determine the need and feasibility of such a school being established.
 The task force consisted of 5 ministers and 4 community members.
 The members were: Rev. Dennis Davenport, Rev. John Sloat, Dr. Jay Cook, Rev. William Schafer, Rev. Paul Votaw, Mrs. Emma Sue Davenport, Mrs. Amy DeCesare, Mrs. Julie Jones, Mrs. Beverly Poulton, and Mrs. Bernadette Schaffner.

-After much prayer, research, and work, it was decided that in March 1991 that there was a need and support for a Christian School.
-The task force spent several hours interviewing and selecting a staff, arranging finances, setting tuition, securing a location, contacting the media, having open meetings, securing furnishings and supplies, and readying the building for classes.
+After much prayer, research, and work, it was decided that there was a need and support for a Christian School.
+The task force began interviewing and selecting a staff, arranging finances, setting tuition, securing a location, contacting the media, meeting with the community, securing furnishings and supplies, and readying the McGill Center for classes.

-On September 3, 1991, a dedication service was held for New Castle Christian Academy.
-The school was opened with 62 students and enjoyed consistent growth since its inception.
-A Parent Teacher Student Fellowship functions in cooperation with the Faculty and Administrator.
+On September 3, 1991, a dedication service was held for New Castle Christian Academy, and the school opened with 62 students.